White Oak (The Wolf Oak, The Patriot Oak)

-Wolf, his wife Barbara, and land consultant Immo Sulyok devoted years as well as personal and professional resources to this tree, with the Wolfs even purchasing the property it stood on and creating the White Oak Nature Preserve in its honor.
-The effort nearly bankrupted Wolf’s tree service company and the Wolf Oak outlasted its own preserve.
-Fortunately the new and current owners cherish this tree; a beloved pet is buried beneath its boughs.
+Jack Wolf, his wife Barbara, and land consultant Immo Sulyok devoted years as well as personal and professional resources to this tree, with the Wolfs purchasing the property it stood on and creating the White Oak Nature Preserve in its honor.
+The effort nearly bankrupted Wolf’s tree service com- pany and the Wolf Oak outlasted its own preserve.
+Fortunately the current owner cherishes this tree.

 This amazing species can reach 140 feet in height and yet trees growing at high altitudes may never exceed the size of a small shrub.